lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

 \notes{The minimal entropy states represent the origin point.
 By implementing gradient ascent on the entropy function while respecting the uncertainty constraints, we can observe how the entropy game evolves.}

-\setupcode{import numpy as np
-import matplotlib.pyplot as plt from matplotlib.patches import Ellipse from scipy.linalg import eigh}

-\code{# Constants
-hbar = 1.0  # Normalized Planck's constant
-min_uncertainty_product = hbar/2

-# Compute entropy of a Gaussian with precision matrix G
+\helpercode{# Compute entropy of a Gaussian with precision matrix G def compute_entropy(G):
-def compute_entropy(G):
     """
     Compute entropy of a Gaussian with precision matrix G.